Last updated on 12/18/2017

-Comprehensive plans are the most widely known form of travel insurance coverage.
-Typically, a comprehensive plan will offer a variety of benefits for travelers, covering a wide range of concerns.
-Most provide comprehensive coverage for trip cancellation and interruption, baggage, 24-hour assistance, and some travel medical benefits.
+Comprehensive travel insurance plans are the most widely known form of coverage with the most trip protection coverage available for a single trip.
+Typically, a comprehensive plan will offer a variety of benefits for travelers, covering a wide range of concerns, such as trip cancellation and going home early, flight delay, baggage loss or damage, 24-hour assistance and some travel medical coverage.

-Most travel insurance policies will include a list of exclusions (events and items) that are not covered by the insurance company.
-It’s always advisable to make sure you’re well acquainted with the terms of any plan you’re considering purchasing, so that you can feel comfortable the coverage you do buy will meet your needs.
+Most travel insurance plans will include a list of exclusions (such as events and items) that are not covered under the listed benefits.
+It’s always advisable to make sure you are well acquainted with the terms of any plan you are considering.
+This may help you feel more comfortable that the coverage you do buy will meet your needs and help to avoid issues in the event you file a claim.